 - SS Sturmbrigade RONA had been made up from rebellious Soviet people from the Lokot area after the German invasion of 1941 and led by the Russo-Pole Bronislav Kaminski.
 Their cruelty, looting and total lack of military competency during the Warsaw Uprising enraged the Führer enough to execute Kaminski and disband the unit.

 - XVth SS Cossack Cavalry Corps had been formed by the German high command from anti-Soviet Cossacks to fight partisans under the command of General Helmuth von Pannwitz.
 They were later forcibly repatriated to the Soviet Union by the Western Allies and faced execution as traitors.
+(This is used as Alec Trevelyan's Freudian Excuse in GoldenEye).

 - A number of conservative factions in Germany supported Hitler because they thought they could control him.
 This bit them hard.